pudges-place/scripts/README.md

 # scripts
-Scripts for generating an EnOS base image
+Scripts for generating an EnOS headless server image